mountainflock/ts_exercises/README.md

 # TypeScript assignments

 Basic TypeScript assignments I performed as a first step of programming learning.
-[Assingnment list](https://git.sr.ht/~disolovyov/assignments).

 Each solution is accompanied by a short comment with the original assignment text.
+[Assignment list](https://git.sr.ht/~disolovyov/assignments).

-### The following topics are included (in order of execution):
+### Includes the following topics (in order of execution):

 * Basics
 * Conditionals